 Purchased 1998 with New Zealand Lottery Grants Board funds

-Lance was first assigned to the ‘Samoan Advance Party’ based in Apia which embarked on 15 August 1914.
-On the 17 April 1915 he left for Gallipoli as part of the Otago Infantry, 4th Reinforcements.
+Lance was first assigned to the ‘Samoan Advance Party’ based in Apia which embarked from Wellington on 15 August 1914.
+On the 17 April 1915 he left Wellington again for Egypt as part of the Otago Infantry, 4th Reinforcements.